stegmuel/sp4e-homeworks/homework2/README.md

 ### Complexity of the program

 The code is designed for computational efficiency, effectively preventing the need to recompute the entire series when producing intermediate steps.
-If we were to employ a heuristic approach that computes the series at every intermediate step, the time complexity would be \(O(n^2)\).
+If we were to employ a heuristic approach that computes the series at every intermediate step, the time complexity would be $O(n^2)$.

-In contrast, this implementation utilizes a strategy where previous results are stored and reused, resulting in a significantly improved complexity of \(O(N)\).
+In contrast, this implementation utilizes a strategy where previous results are stored and reused, resulting in a significantly improved complexity of $O(N)$.

 Moreover, we can further minimize rounding errors in floating-point operations by summing the terms in reverse order.
-The optimal complexity for this approach remains \(O(N)\), particularly if the series is strictly monotonic.
+The optimal complexity for this approach remains $O(N)$, particularly if the series is strictly monotonic.
 For instance, in the case of an increasing series like the arithmetic series, the existing code suffices.
-However, when estimating \(\pi\), we would need to incorporate additional code to explicitly compute the terms in reverse order.
+However, when estimating $\pi$, we would need to incorporate additional code to explicitly compute the terms in reverse order.